WenchuanLiliZhao/Lulu-s-Playground/app/src/components/ui/forDashboard/PathwayVisualization3D/README.md

 ## Features

 - **3D Scene**: Interactive 3D environment with perspective and camera controls
-- **Flag Nodes**: Visual nodes represented as flags with icons and labels
+- **Flag Nodes**: Visual nodes represented as flags with icons, labels, and ground base discs
+  - Flags face a unified direction parallel to the camera-to-center line (consistent orientation across all nodes)
+  - Color-coded base discs on the ground for visual emphasis
+  - Material Symbols icons rendered with high quality
+  - Label text with theme-adaptive stroke/outline for better visibility
 - **Path Connections**: Lines connecting nodes with support for:
   - Animated flowing dashed lines (indicating direction)
   - Custom colors